earayo/.emacs.d/README.md

 This setup was a copy of [Mark Bastian](https://github.com/markbastian) setup and it has somethings based on [Azer Koçulu](https://github.com/azer) (Especially for golang)

+## Clone the repo
+Some libraries are git submodules.
+For this reason, you should use `git clone --recurse-submodules <repo_url>` when you try to clone this repo.

 ## Organization

 I've tried to separate everything logically and document the purpose of every line. [`init.el`](./init.el) acts as a kind of table of contents.
 It's a good idea to eventually go through `init.el` and the files under the `customizations` directory so that you know exactly what's going on.
 Additionally, you can add other packages via `git submodule` when it's not able to retrieve them using melpa repos; this packages are located inside `libs` directory.

 ## Supporting CSS, HTML, JS, etc.